rsettlage/future/revdep/problems.md

     The Description field should not start with the package name, 'This package' or similar.

+    This build time stamp is over a month old.
     ```

 *   checking DESCRIPTION meta-information ...
 NOTE